Person wearing Optune for glioblastoma Person wearing Optune for glioblastoma

 Recurrent GBM

-If your tumor has come back, Optune can be used alone as an alternative to standard medical therapy if:
+If your tumor has come back, Optune Gio can be used alone as an alternative to standard medical therapy if:

 • You have tried surgery and radiation and they did not work or are no longer working AND